-These questions and answers were generated in a faculty development sponsored session on the Honor Code in March, 2004.
-People at the session included the student co-chairs of the honor board and a number of faculty and administrators.
-The written answers were drafted by Penny Gold, Faculty Development Coordinator, and revised in response to comments by session attendees and others.
 This FAQ is intended as informal peer-to-peer advice.
-It is a supplement to the college's official publication, "The Knox College Honor System," a publication available from the office of the Associate Dean of the College, in the Student Handbook, or online at: http://www.knox.edu/honor-code.
+It is a supplement to the college's official publication, "The Knox College Honor System," a publication available from the office of the Associate Dean of the College or online at http://www.knox.edu/academics/honor-code.html.

 1. How much leeway do I have in deciding whether or not to bring a student before the honor board if I do suspect dishonesty?

 Faculty have no leeway in this matter.
 We are obligated by Faculty Regulation II.B.4 "to call the facts of a potential violation of the honor Code to the attention of the Honor Board."
-Disciplinary action for academic dishonesty is entirely in the hands of the Honor Board; faculty members are not to decide a case or apply a penalty on their own.
-Though this may seem a diminution of faculty autonomy, it insures evenhandedness across the college, maintains the integrity of our student-governed honor code, and (blessedly) leaves the faculty member free of the responsibility of judgment and punishment.
+Unless a faculty member receives explicit consent from an Honor Board co-chair to engage with the accused student on an “informal resolution,” all disciplinary action is to be taken only by the Honor Board after investigation of a determination of guilt or innocence.
+(Note: The option of “informal resolution” is new to the Honor Code with the 2014-15 academic year.)
+Though handing the decision of student guilt or innocence over to the Honor Board may seem a diminution of faculty autonomy, it insures even-handedness across the college, maintains the integrity of our student-governed honor code, and (blessedly) leaves the faculty member free of the responsibility of judgment and punishment.
 Just as students are bound by the Honor Code when they come to Knox, we are too.

 2. If something raises my suspicion in some student work, but I'm not certain it's a matter appropriate for an honor board case, how do I decide?